MicrosoftDocs/msteams-docs/msteams-platform/toolkit/explore-Teams-Toolkit.md

         * **View samples**: Select any of the Teams Toolkit's sample apps.
 The toolkit downloads the app code from GitHub and you can build the sample app.

-        * **View how-to-guides**: Select to view Teams app scenario guides and development guides.
+        * **View how-to guides**: Select to view Teams app scenario guides and development guides.

         * **Add features**: Add other Teams capabilities to the Teams app during the development process and add optional cloud resources suitable for your app.